-- To set the shutter speed, turn the

-dial.
-To set the aperture, turn the

-dial.

-- If you cannot set the shutter speed or aperture, set the power switch to <ON>, then turn the <
+- If you cannot set the shutter speed or aperture, set the power switch to <ON>, then turn the <200 or <00 dial.

-or <

-dial.

-- Press the shutter button halfway. - The exposure setting will be displayed in the viewfinder and on the top LCD panel. - Check the exposure level mark < > on the right of the viewfinder to see how far the current exposure level is from the standard exposure level < ■>.
+- Press the shutter button halfway. - ➤ The exposure setting will be displayed in the viewfinder and on the top LCD panel. - Check the exposure level mark < > on the right of the viewfinder to see how far the current exposure level is from the standard exposure level < ■>.